JetBrains/lets-plot-kotlin/README.md

 <a id="start"></a>
 #### Quickstart in Jupyter

-- In [Jupyter](https://jupyter-notebook.readthedocs.io/en/stable/index.html) create a new notebook and [choose the kernel](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html?highlight=new#creating-a-new-notebook-document).
+- In [Jupyter](https://jupyter-notebook.readthedocs.io/en/stable/index.html), create a new notebook and choose the Kotlin kernel (see the [instructions](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html?highlight=new#creating-a-new-notebook-document) for more details on how to select a kernel).
-Choose the Kotlin kernel which should be available in the drop-down list.

 - Add the following code to a Jupyter notebook:
 ```